 When deciding on a portable air conditioner, there are many important factors to consider.
 Some consumers may mistakenly purchase a portable AC that is inadequate for their cooling needs.
 Here are a few common mistakes to avoid when shopping for a portable air conditioner:

 Purchasing the Wrong Type of Portable Cooler for Your Given Environment

 Don't be confused by terms such as "portable air conditioner" and "air cooler," because these two appliances are quite different.
 While they both cool, they use completely different cooling methods to achieve lower ambient temperatures.
 Furthermore, portable air conditioners and air coolers (also known as "evaporative coolers" or "swamp coolers") have certain climate requirements.

-Portable air conditioners are box-like devices that have both the hot and cold side in one unit and they expel heat via an exhaust hose.
-During the cooling process, moisture is condensed out of the air and collected in a drain bucket or exhausted out through a drain hose.
-To make maintenance even easier, some portable air conditioners utilize evaporative technology that decreases or even eliminates the need to deal with the hassle of drain buckets.
+Portable air conditioners use refrigerants to reduce the temperature.
+During the cooling process, moisture is condensed out of the air and collected in a drain bucket or exhausted out through a drain hose or evaporated out the exhaust.

 Evaporative coolers use the simple process of evaporation to provide cooler air.
 A frame with a large fan is walled in by water-soaked pads, and this fan blows the warm outside air through the continually soaked pads to produce a cooling effect.
 As a result, the air can be cooled by as much as 20 degrees.